meob/db2html/README.md

 ## pg2html - PostgreSQL
-pg2html is an easy and flexible tool to collect PostgreSQL configuration pg2html has been designed to work on all PostgreSQL releases since 7.0 and had been tested up to 18
+pg2html is an easy and flexible tool to collect PostgreSQL configuration pg2html has been designed to work on all PostgreSQL releases since 10 and had been tested up to 18 A script legacy version is available too for very old versions from 7.0 to 10

 ### Usage
 Login as postgres user then